-Diane is hard at work in seeking family centered child welfare reforms in several areas.
+Diane is hard at work in seeking family centered child welfare reforms in several areas and with several groups that she works with closely.
 Families need a fair child welfare system.
 You can help.

 Diane co-leads United Family Advocates, a national bi-partisan family advocacy network that Diane started after the 2016 Presidential election.
 The group seeks these important changes in the child welfare system's "business as usual":